 Ghetto Film School Fellowship Award: The winner will receive airfare and hotel accommodation reimbursements up to $1,000 for the 2022 Festival and be placed in the Ghetto Film School Roster Program.
 The Ghetto Film School Roster Program identifies, develops, and connects creative talent through curated resources and programming in New York, Los Angeles, and London.
 Benefits include access to member-exclusive job opportunities and referrals to leading media production companies, priority admission to GFS-exclusive industry events, and consideration for significant opportunities, including labs, fellowships, and competitions.
 Consideration for this award is an additional $20.

-Enderby Entertainment Filmmaking Fellowship Award: Airfare and hotel accommodations to visit Enderby Entertainment in LA for one week for the opportunity to shadow executives and filmmakers on-site, $1000 Cash Prize.
-Reimbursement (up to $500) of round trip airfare to attend AFF, reimbursement of hotel accommodations at an AFF hotel (up to $500), the AFF Typewriter Award.
+Enderby Entertainment Filmmaking Fellowship Award: Airfare and hotel accommodations to visit Enderby Entertainment in LA for one week for the opportunity to shadow executives and filmmakers on-site.

 --The expenses of the writer(s) and the director(s) will be covered under the fellowship (at most 2 people).
 If only one writer/director, only one person will be covered.